-So, sin came into the world through Adam.
-And because he sinned, death came into the world.
+So, sin and death came into the world through Adam.

 Do you remember that genealogy in the book of Genesis?
 So and so lived so many years, and then he died.
 So and so lived so many years, and then he died.
 So and so lived so many years, and then he died.
 We all die.
 And we all die because Adam is our head and he was representing us in the Garden.

 So, think about that first giant again.
 There he is, in the Garden of Eden.
 And first he takes the forbidden fruit.
 And then he stands before God to confess his sin.
 And then he has to pack up and leave the Garden and the Tree of Life.
 And as he walks away, we’re there too, attached to his belt, heading further and further away from the Tree of Life.